 Lassi is a drink that is had with any meal.
 Many households even have it at breakfast.
 I always serve it with peanut rice and basmati rice.

-It goes so great with main course meals like Bombay pototoes, Palak makhani and bhindi aloo.
-If you find Indian food too spicy, Lassi takes away most of the heat.
+It goes so great with main course meals like Bombay potatoes, Palak makhani, and bhindi aloo.
+If Indian food is too spicy, Lassi takes away most of the heat.

 Of course, lassi is not complete without kachumber on the side.